TheDanMiller/advent-of-code/README.md

 # 🎄 Advent of Code - TypeScript

 My solutions for [Advent of Code](https://adventofcode.com/) written in TypeScript.
+I used AI to scaffold the project structure and utility functions to speed up development.

+The solutions are all written by a human (me!), without AI assistance.

 ## Setup

 ### Prerequisites

 - Node.js 18+ or Bun
 - npm or yarn